anquanscan/sec-tools/README.md

 [Cross-site-Scripting](https://github.com/ShubhamJagtap2000/Cross-site-Scripting): 📝 Understand how cross-site scripting occurs, how to detect and exploit XSS vulnerabilities, giving you control of other visitor's browsers.
 [consoleme](https://github.com/Netflix/consoleme): A Central Control Plane for AWS Permissions and Access
 [Infosec-Resources](https://github.com/pathakabhi24/Infosec-Resources): In this repo you will find all the resources used in infosec it helps you to make your knowledge more perfect in this domain
 [sploits](https://github.com/mellow-hype/sploits): PoC exploits for bugs I have found and disclosed.
+[l0l](https://github.com/xorond/l0l): An exploit development kit with shellcodes and backdoors for various operating systems